sighjs/sigh/README.md

 [![build status](https://circleci.com/gh/sighjs/sigh.png)](https://circleci.com/gh/sighjs/sigh)

-Sigh combines the best features of the best asset pipelines including incredible speed and perfect source maps even in production builds.
+Sigh combines the best features of the best asset pipelines together with some unique features of its own including incredible speed and perfect source maps even in production builds.
 No matter how many transpilers and minifiers you pass your code through Sigh will do the minimum work possible without touching your hard drive until the output files are written to disk.

 * Pipelines are written in JavaScript with a very neat tree-based syntax, no more grunt spaghetti or verbose gulp files: [plumber][plumber].
 * Uses Functional Reactive Programming via [bacon.js][bacon], your asset pipelines are bacon streams ([plumber][plumber] uses Microsoft's [rxjs][rxjs], [gulp][gulp] uses node's built-in stream API).
 * Support source maps at every stage of the pipeline: [plumber][plumber] and [gulp][gulp] (gulp cannot concatenate source maps when merging streams).
+* Schedules work over multiple CPU cores to reduce build times and make better use of available processing resources.
 * Caches all data in memory where possible rather than the filesystem: [gulp][gulp].
 * Easy to write plugins in a small number of lines of code: [gobble][gobble].
 * Support watching files and updating the pipeline as files change: [plumber][plumber] (and [gulp][gulp] when coupled with a couple of extra plugins).
 No special code or plugins are necessary for file watching, just use the `-w` flag.